HOW

 HOW TO GET FREE is…

-A three-act ritual that reveals how our contemporary lives bear striking parallels to the enduring curses of Sisyphus, Tantalus, and Narcissus; from one of today's most exciting storytellers: Christopher Rivas.
+A three-act journey - 3 stories which reveal how our contemporary lives bear striking parallels to the enduring curses of Sisyphus, Tantalus, and Narcissus; from one of today's most exciting storytellers: Christopher Rivas.

 We have an incredible ability to forget, to see what we want to see, to look past the suffering thrown upon others and not ourselves.
 Until we see our own demise, it doesn't really resonate that we too are running out of time to stop what's coming.